focardozom/BreakNBuild/README.md

 # BreakNBuild: Optimize Machine Learning Models with Dynamic Data Splits <a href="https://focardozom.github.io/DocumentData/"><img src="man/figures/logo.png" align="right" height="138" alt="DocumentData website" /></a>

 ## Overview
-`BreakNBuild` is an R package designed to evaluate model performance with progressively sampled data.
-This approach is particularly useful for debugging in machine learning, as it allows you to observe the bias-variance trade-off in relation to the sample size used for training the model.
+`BreakNBuild` is designed to evaluate model performance through progressively sampled training data.
+It offers a structured way to analyze how a model’s accuracy, error, or other metrics evolve as the amount of data increases.
+This iterative sampling approach is particularly useful for identifying bias-variance trade-offs, diagnosing overfitting or underfitting, and understanding how much data is needed to achieve optimal model performance.
+With BreakNBuild, users can visualize learning curves, helping to fine-tune algorithms, assess generalization, and debug machine learning models efficiently.

 ## Features
 - **Progressive Data Splitting**: partition your dataset into training and validation subsets.